 Recycling is a mainstay of sustainability and sneaker manufacturers are increasingly finding ways to reuse materials that they previously might have discarded.
 F_WD, pronounced forward, was founded by Onward Luxury Group in 2019 as a streetwear brand dedicated to sleek sustainability.
 Its first collections were created by the Seoul-born, Paris-based shoe designer Raphael Young whose futuristic designs were vegan, PETA (People for the Ethical Treatment of Animals) approved and made of recycled and recyclable materials.

 CryptoKickers was started by William Flynn and Thomas Dimson in 2021 to make “custom heat for your metaverse feet.”
 One of the early offerings was the metaverse’s first signature shoe, the Wilson Chandler 1.
 Professional basketball player Chandler had gotten into cryptocurrency via friends he met playing Fortnite, and it was a natural progression for him to create a limited edition collab sneaker with CryptoKickers.
 The twenty-one pairs of NFT Chandler 1s were released on April 21, 2021.

 Independent designer Daniel Bailey, aka Mr. Bailey, is responsible for some of the most avant-garde sneaker designs seen in recent years, and his online platform, CONCEPTKICKS, highlights and encourages innovation in footwear design.
 Bailey’s Octopus shoe, created for Takashi Murakami’s ComplexCon exhibition “Sneakers for Breakfast,” is a complex but wearable design featuring a tentacle-inspired sole that rises up to create the upper.

-Purchase tickets in advance through ShowPass
+Purchase tickets through ShowPass

 E-News Sign Up